jurisgpt/xForCloBot/README.md

 Track all wrongful foreclosure cases in our dataset:
 [View the Case Tracker CSV](./data/xForCloBot_Case_Tracker.csv)

+## License
+This project is licensed for **non-commercial academic research only**.
+All other rights are reserved.
+For colloboration, contact: Pradeep Kumar

 ## 🙌 Support & Stars

 If this project helps your research, legal workflows, or inspires your own legal-AI builds — drop a ⭐️!